 Courses in the Johns Hopkins Bloomberg School of Public Health are open to students of the School of Medicine without payment of additional fees if consent is obtained from the course instructor and the administrative officers of the School of Medicine.
 Interdivisional registration forms must be used to enroll in Bloomberg School courses.

 Medical students may elect to pursue the Master of Public Health (MPH) program in the Bloomberg School in conjunction with the medical curriculum.
 The program will consist of eleven months of required and elective courses in the Bloomberg School.
-This is exactly the same program followed by other individuals pursuing the MPH degree, as described in the catalog of that School.
+This is exactly the same program followed by other individuals pursuing the MPH degree, as described in the catalogue of that School.
 The specific elective course program will vary according to the special interests of the individual student.

 Medical students integrate this special program into their medical curriculum by taking a year's leave of absence on completion of the second or third year.
 During that year the student is enrolled full time in the MPH program in the Bloomberg School.